Chris Hoy: Post-2004 Olympics

 Angered by the decision to remove his specialist event, the Kilo, from the Olympic programme after the 2004 games, Hoy sought to develop in other events.
 The first of these was the emerging keirin event.
 This event involves between six and eight riders following a small motorbike (the Derny) around the 250m track for 5.5 laps, as the bike slowly builds up the speed.
 The bike pulls off with 2.5 laps to go and the riders race for the line.
 Hoy attended keirin school in Japan during 2005 and had previously competed at the keirin in various events but one of his first major successes was at the Manchester round of the World Cup Classics Series in 2007, shortly before the World Championships, where he also won, ahead of his teammate Ross Edgar.

-This showed that Hoy was developing from just a pure power sprinter, in events like the Kilo and Team Sprint, into also being one of the best in the world at more tactical sprinting events such as the keirin and the individual sprint.
-His success in the new events, however, was still marked by Hoy's ability to generate extraordinary power.
+Hoy’s results indicated that he was transitioning from primarily power-based sprinting events, such as the Kilo and the Team Sprint, to performing strongly in more tactical sprint disciplines, including the keirin and the individual sprint.
+His performances in these newer events continued to reflect his capacity to produce high levels of power.